NaturailyShopify/Naturaily-netlify/_posts/2019-11-04-how-to-maintain-performance-with-big-datasets-using-highcharts-js-and-vue.md

 npm i highcharts highcharts-vue axios -S
 ```

-Now that we have all the pieces, lets add them in the main.js file:
+Now that we have all the pieces, let's add them in the main.js file:

 ```javascript
 import Highcharts from "highcharts";